fiddleHeads/intro-to-arcgis-pro/content/add-data.md

 Unfortunately, the data is not in GIS format but provided as a spreadsheet with much more information than we need formatted in a way that is not friendly to a GIS.

-So the spreadsheet has been culled and reformatted to only represent total population per neighbourhood and added to the workshop.gdb as a table.
+So the spreadsheet has been culled and reformatted to only represent total population per neighbourhood and added to the **workshop.gdb** as a table.

 NEXT WEEK INSTRUCT HOW TO ADD TO MAP AND JOIN TO STREET TREES LAYER.

 ***can I add some data here that would show douglas firs per capita?***

-Now lets add some additional data to our **Map Document**.
+Let's add this spreadsheet to our **Map Document**.
 1. From the **Add Data** dropdown, click on **Data**.
-2. Find  the **XXXX Table** and click and drag it to the Map Document.
+2. Navigate to the **workshop.gdb** and add the **NeighborhoodPop** table by clicking through the dialog window.
 3. Now look on the **Contents Pane**, you should see the table under the **Standalone Tables** tab.

+This table was previously added to the **workshop.gdb** in order to be able to join it with other layers in the geodatabase.
+If the table is outside the geodatabase, the join we want to do with the **Street Trees** layer would not work.

 ### Joining Tables

-***Data will need to have population per neighbourhood*** Now we will turn our attention to the XXXX:exclamation: Layer.
-Ultimately, we would like to visualize the layer based upon population density.
-However, the attribute table for this layer does not contain data on population.
-Fortunately, we added the World Population table in our Map Document with the necessary population attribute.
+Now we will turn our attention to the **streetTrees** layer.
+Ultimately, we would like to visualize the layer based upon population density, which we can only do by joining the **NeighborhoodPop** table which contains population per neighbourhood.

-1. Right-click on the **NeighborhoodPop Table** and select **Open**.
+1. Right-click on the **NeighborhoodPop** table and select **Open**.
-2. Scroll through the attributes and note the **NAME** and **POP** attribute fields.
+2. Scroll through the attributes and note the **Neighbourhood** and **Population** attribute fields.
 Close the table.
-3. Open the attribute table for the **VanNeighborhoods** layer and note that it also has a **NAME** attribute field, but not a **POP** attribute field.
+3. Open the attribute table for the **streetTrees** layer and note that it also has a **Neighbourhood** attribute field, but not a **Population** attribute field.

 Since the **NAME** attribute exists in both of these attribute tables, and its values are identical across the two datasets, we can use this attribute as the “**Key Field**” for our table join.